seanfdnn/ergodox-layout/readme.md

 ### Overall changes

 * The number row has been completely rearranged on both the [Base](#base-layer) and the [ADORE](#adore-layer) layers.
-* The number/function key behavior was changed: function keys are now on the [Navigation and Media layer](#navigation-and-media-layer).
+* The number/function key behavior was changed: function keys are now on the **Media**.
 * The `:`/`;` and `-`/`_` keys were put back to their thumb position on the bottom row, on both the [Base](#base-layer) and [ADORE](#adore-layer) layers.
 * The bottom large keys on the inner side of each half now function as [tmux](http://tmux.github.io/) keys: the left to send the prefix, the right to send the `display-panes` key.
 The left also doubles as a GNU screen prefix key, and sends `C-a` when double tapped.

 ### ADORE

 * `Y` and `X` have been swapped again.

+### Media/Navigation layer

+* The function keys are now on this layer.
+* Mouse keys have been removed.
+* Media start/stop/prev/next have been removed.
+* `Print screen` has been removed.
+* There is only one screen lock key now.

 ### Heatmap